 Chinatown in Vietnam is a must-see destination slowly scribbling its way into the itineraries of world travelers.
-Aside from the standard attractions, Chinatown’s Thien Hau Pagoda should not missed.
+Aside from the standard attractions, Chinatown’s Thien Hau Pagoda should not be missed.
 The Thien Hau pagoda is a historical and cultural site built in the 19th century in homage to the goddess Thien Hau.

-Any proper full-day tour in Ho Chi Minh City should tick-off a large amount of boxes.
+Any proper full-day tour in Ho Chi Minh City should tick-off a large number of boxes.
 Hot spots including Saigon Notre Dame Cathedral, War Remnants Museum, General Post Office, Independence Palace, and the largest flower market in Vietnam are some of the most prominent sites in the city.

 A tour in Ho Chi Minh City: Chinatown in Vietnam